jonaylor89/fast-csv-parser/README.md

 - You're already using csv-parser and want better performance

 ### Q: Are there any breaking changes?
 A: **No breaking changes.** The API is 100% compatible.
-However, UTF-16 files currently throw errors instead of being processed.
+UTF-16 files are now properly supported with automatic encoding detection.

 ### Q: Why is it slower on small files?
 A: There's a ~0.1ms overhead from the Node.js ↔ Rust boundary.
 For tiny files, this overhead exceeds the parsing time.
 The crossover point is around 1KB.